 Additional Documents are required by international students.
 You will be prompted to complete a separate section of materials once you have submitted your application.
 Please keep in mind that processing international documents may take time, so it is suggested that if you are applying for spring admission, submit your application no later than October 15th, and for fall admission, submit no later than June 1st to be considered.

 - Transcript and letters of recommendations must be in English to be reviewed though a WES evaluation is not required.

 - Test of English as a Foreign Language (TOEFL) or IELTS for applicants whose native language is not English.
-The minimum score requirement for TOEFL is 213 (computer-based test) or 550 (paper-based test).
-For the computer-based test the minimum score for each section are as follows: Reading-21, Listening-18, Speaking-23, Writing-22.
-The minimum score required for IELTS is 6.5.
+The minimum score range requirement for TOEFL is 90-100, with at least a minimum of 20 in each section.

 - See ISSO Website for all forms.

 - The financial documentation for international Ph.D. applicants is NOT required.

 The Non-Degree application is for those with an accredited bachelor’s degree or its international equivalent who do not wish to enter a degree program but wish to take a course(s).
 Except under unusual circumstances, non-degree students may transfer no more than 8 credits for a master’s degree program or 16 credits for a PhD degree program.
 In order to transfer credits toward a degree, course grades received must be a “B” or higher.